My First Baby Doc Appointment While Expecting

 Concern / Question CategoryExamples

-Talking About Your Sexual Wellness and ActivityContraception options, sexually transmitted infections (STIs), sexual pain, concerns about intimacy
+Talking About Your Sexual Wellness and ActivityMethods to prevent pregnancy, sexually transmitted infections (STIs), discomfort during sex, and worries related to closeness or intimacy

 Taking Charge of Your Overall Well-BeingGot questions about weight, nutrition, staying active, mood swings, or family patterns?
 Here’s a clear rundown of what to keep in mind.